KomarDL/game-of-life/README.md

 - [ ] Generation of a random field
 - [x] Manual filling of the field
 - [x] Cell color selection
-- [ ] Mixing the colors of the cells (if a new cell is formed by multi-colored cells, then the new cell must be a mixture of all parent ones)
+- [x] Blending cell colors (if a new cell is formed by multi-colored cells, then the new cell must be a mixture of all parent ones)
 - [ ] Change random number distributions generators
 - [ ] Replace Qt Widgets with QML